MukeshCoderDev/nocensor-tv/README.md

 ## Features
 - P2P video streaming with no central servers
+- **Decentralized Arweave Video Uploader**: Enjoy free, experimental uploads on testnet, with permanent, censorship-resistant storage on Arweave mainnet.
+Features a professional, step-by-step UI with real-time progress indication.
 - NFT-based content access control
 - DAO governance for platform decisions
 - Encrypted content storage
 - Real-time analytics

+## How Video Storage Works

+### Testnet (Sepolia/Mumbai):
+Uploading videos on our test networks is completely free.
+There is no cost or token requirement—feel free to experiment and make sure everything works as expected.

+### Mainnet (Arweave):
+When you’re ready to go live, each video upload becomes a permanent, one‑time purchase of decentralized storage on the Arweave network.
+You will be prompted to fund your Arweave wallet with the exact amount of AR tokens needed to store your file forever.
+Once the upload completes, your video is immutably stored across a global, censorship‑resistant network—no recurring fees, no middlemen, and no possibility of takedown.

+Note: You only pay Arweave storage fees once per video.
+Any excess AR you deposit but don’t use will be automatically returned to your wallet.

 ## Getting Started